isomerpages/moe-ast-moehc/_school-histories/Schools/Assumption Pathway School.md

 The school was officially opened in 2012 and is currently located at 30 Cashew Road.

-The school’s niche areas are Culinary Skills and Baking Practices.
-In Year 2015 Baking Production Kitchen (BPK) was set up to provide on the job training to students.
-The BPK led to the launched of students’ managed canteen stalls "'Bake & Brew Delights'‘ in APS and Assumption English School in Year 2016.
-In Year 2019, "pod" was set up in Jurong Secondary School to provide wider platform and exposure for students to be work ready.
+The school’s niche areas are Culinary Skills and Baking Practices.&nbsp; In Year 2015 Baking Production Kitchen (BPK) was set up to provide on the job training to students.&nbsp;&nbsp; The BPK led to the launched of students’ managed canteen stalls "'Bake &amp; Brew Delights'‘ in APS and Assumption English School in Year 2016.&nbsp;&nbsp; In Year 2019, "pod" was set up in Jurong Secondary School to provide wider platform and exposure for students to be work ready.

 In 2018, the school celebrated its 10th anniversary with President of Singapore, Madam Halimah Yaacob as the Guest of Honour.

-The school is honoured to collaborate with National Gallery Singapore (NGS) to have an Art Exhibition with their renowned artists in Year 2019.
-Some of the students’ artwork have been selected for exhibit for the whole year and new artworks will be exhibited up to Year 2020.
+The school is honoured to collaborate with National Gallery Singapore (NGS) to have an Art Exhibition with their renowned artists in Year 2019.&nbsp; Some of the students’ artwork have been selected for exhibit for the whole year and new artworks will be exhibited up to Year 2020.

 Principals:<br>
-\- Mr Wee Tat Chuen (2009 – 2013)<br>
+* Mr Wee Tat Chuen (2009 – 2013)<br>
-\- Mr Eric Leong Yew Hon (2014 – present)
+* Mr Eric Leong Yew Hon (2014 – present)

 #### **Key Milestones**